 Repository: To Be Announced

-The essay will analyze the cost of operating within academic publishing as well as the ideas of ‘free contribution’ and ‘service to the academic community’.
+This essay analyzes the cost of operating within academic publishing as well as the ideas of ‘free contribution’ and ‘service to the academic community.’
 These terms have become synonyms of neo-slavery for neo-serfs in a context in which non-profit academic publishing and non-profit academia have transitioned into a thriving exploitative corporate industry.

-The contemporary inherited frameworks of service and support within academic communities have been transformed in institutionalized unreasonable demands that, within a transactional educational framework between the students as consumers and customers on one side and the university/publisher as corporate dominus on the other.
-This relationship excludes artists, professors, authors, editors, and reviewers from a monetary compensation for their time and work that is delivered for free to the publishing industry and to academic institutions.
+The contemporary inherited frameworks of service and support within academic communities have been transformed into institutionalized, unreasonable demands within a transactional educational framework between the students as consumers and customers on one side and the university/publisher as corporate dominus on the other.
+This relationship excludes artists, professors, authors, editors, and reviewers from monetary compensation for their time and work that is delivered for free to the publishing industry and to academic institutions.

-LEA (Leonardo Electronic Almanac) is but one of such publications, entirely managed by volunteers and now facings the demands of ever more tiresome customers, who, without paying any of the necessary dues either in kind or in cash, expect a platinum corporate service.
-And while demands have risen, there has been no contribution or support to the services rendered by the people who volunteer (work for free) for enshrining in the history of art, through a publishing project such as LEA, aesthetic undertakings, social activities, and academic thinking that otherwise would be silenced, left at the margins, or simply lost.
+LEA (Leonardo Electronic Almanac) is but one of such publications, entirely managed by volunteers, which now faces the demands of ever more tiresome customers, who, without paying any of the necessary dues either in kind or in cash, expect a platinum corporate service.
+And, while demands have risen, there has been no contribution or support to the services rendered by the people who volunteer (work for free) for enshrining in the history of art, through a publishing project such as LEA, aesthetic undertakings, social activities, and academic thinking that otherwise would be silenced, left at the margins, or simply lost.

 Keywords: Exploitation, academia, publishing, free lunch, art, open access